andre-ye/andre-ye.github.io-retired/docs/books/dl-for-tabular.md

 ## Book Description

-In this book, you’ll learn how to apply one of the most powerful tools in modern AI – deep learning – to one of the most common forms of data: tabular data.
-Whether for finance, business, security, medicine, or countless other disciplines, deep learning can help you discover rich insights and model complex patterns in your tabular dataset.
+Deep learning is one of the most powerful tools in the modern artificial intelligence landscape.
+While having been predominantly applied to highly specialized image, text, and signal datasets, this book synthesizes and presents novel deep learning approaches to a seemingly unlikely domain – tabular data.
+Whether for finance, business, security, medicine, or countless other domain, deep learning can help mine and model complex patterns in tabular data – an incredibly ubiquitous form of structured data.

-This book will begin with a rigorous overview of machine learning principles, concepts, algorithms, and code to set a string foundation.
-Then, you’ll learn how to implement successful data processing, extraction, and engineering strategies.
-In the following chapters, the book engages with the theory and practice of five key pillars of modern deep learning in application to tabular data: deep learning training paradigms, convolutions, recurrent networks, transformers, and tree-based design.
-The book concludes with a study of tabular deep learning applications in several case studies, demonstrating real-life use of the presented concepts.
+Part I of the book offers a rigorous overview of machine learning principles, algorithms, and implementation skills relevant to holistically modeling and manipulating tabular data.
+Part II studies five dominant deep learning model designs – Artificial Neural Networks, Convolutional Neural Networks, Recurrent Neural Networks, Attention and Transformers, and Tree-Rooted Networks – through both their ‘default’ usage and their application to tabular data.
+Part III compounds the power of the previously covered methods by surveying strategies and techniques to supercharge deep learning systems: autoencoders, deep data generation, meta-optimization, multi-model arrangement, and neural network interpretability.
+Each chapter comes with extensive visualization, code, and relevant research coverage.

-*Modern Deep Learning for Tabular Data* is one of the first of its kind - a rigorous and wide exploration of deep learning applications to tabular data, documenting novel methods and techniques in the space.
-Equipped with this book, you’ll be ready to utilize modern deep learning paradigms and techniques to solve today’s most challenging tabular data problems.
+_Modern Deep Learning for Tabular Data_ is one of the first of its kind – a wide exploration of deep learning theory and applications to tabular data, integrating and documenting novel methods and techniques in the field.
+This book provides a strong conceptual and theoretical toolkit to approach challenging tabular data problems.

 ---